 A Close Analysis Of Body Language

-Facial expressions are most indicative of people's emotions and dispositions.
-This particular form of body language is so powerful that it can override verbal statements and declarations.
-Overall, looking at someone's face in a certain setting is often very telling of their current mood.
+Looking at one's face may give you insight into their mood.
 For instance, happy people tend to smile.
-In contrast, someone who is discontent may frown or simply maintain a stoic facial expression.
+In contrast, discontented people may frown or maintain a stoic facial expression.
 A bored individual may yawn, and someone who feels angry or impatient may grit their teeth, roll their eyes, or subconsciously tense up their facial muscles.

-General perceptions regarding levels of trustworthiness and even intelligence are also largely affected by facial expressions.
-Individuals who maintain eye contact while speaking are likelier to be deemed as honest and reliable.
-Studies have also shown that wider noses and narrow faces are often linked to intelligence.
-Of course, the judgments above and others like them often occur subconsciously.
+General perceptions regarding levels of trustworthiness and intelligence may be affected by facial expressions.
+Individuals who maintain eye contact while speaking may be more likely to be deemed honest and reliable.
+However, these conclusions are judgments and may not be accurate.

-Similarly to the eyes, the mouth plays a critical role in body language and communication via facial expressions.
-Frowns are universally regarded as signs of unhappiness, while smiles are universally perceived as indicators of happiness.
-Many people cover their mouths when they are yawning or even laughing.
-Tightened mouths or lips are usually signs of disapproval, disdain, or a lack of trust.
-Another telling, mouth-related communicator involves lip biting.
-Depending on the setting and circumstances, biting one's lip can convey stress, anxiety, concern, or even sexual arousal.
+Like the eyes, the mouth can play a critical role in body language and communication via facial expressions.
+Frowns are often regarded as signs of unhappiness, while smiles are universally perceived as indicators of happiness.
+Some people cover their mouths when they are yawning or laughing.
+Tightened mouths or lips often show disapproval, disdain, or a lack of trust.
+Finally, depending on the setting and circumstances, biting one's lip can convey stress, anxiety, concern, or sexual arousal.

-The posture of an individual tends to vary depending on whether or not they are standing up or sitting down.
-However, regardless of their given form, this particular form of body language is usually very indicative of personality and personal feelings.
-For instance, standing or sitting upright generally communicates high levels of focus, interest, and attention.
-Conversely, slouching, being hunched over, or holding one's chin with the palm of a hand tends to convey fatigue, annoyance, disinterest, or boredom.
+A person's posture may be indicative of their personality and feelings.
+For instance, standing or sitting upright often communicates high focus, interest, and attention levels.
+Conversely, slouching, hunching over, or holding one's chin with the palm of a hand tends to convey fatigue, annoyance, disinterest, or boredom.

-Allotted amounts of personal space also send a message.
-Someone who feels disgusted, fearful, or annoyed with someone may back away or otherwise attempt to increase the amounts of distance between themselves and the person or object of their displeasure.
+Allotted amounts of personal space can also send a message.
+Someone who feels disgusted, fearful, or annoyed with another person may back away or attempt to increase the distance between themselves and the object of their displeasure.
 Conversely, a confrontational or aggressive individual may invade someone's personal space.
-In less hostile situations, the close distance between two individuals can be indicative of an intimate or otherwise friendly relationship between the parties.
+In less hostile situations, the close distance between two individuals can indicate an intimate or friendly relationship.

 How Does Body Language Shape Who You Are?